If you are not familiar with the default settings of your LinkedIn account, you should spend time reviewing your Settings and Privacy

 You can add multiple email addresses to your profile.
 Have your personal email address and if you are employed, have your business email address associated with the account.
 Select the Primary Email address that best suits your needs.
 For business professionals, I recommend your business email address, which will display on your LinkedIn Profile for your 1st level connections.

 You can add/change your phone numbers here.
 Add your personal and business phone number.
 Make your business phone number primary, which will display it on your LinkedIn Profile for your 1st level connections.

 You can change your login password here.
 Change your password periodically, at least yearly.
 Also, do not use the same password you use on other social media platforms or the one you use for your bank account.
 If I hack your LinkedIn account, I will go after those other accounts as well.

-Where your signed in
+Where you’re signed in

-Review this periodically to make sure you are not logged in somewhere where you do not want to be, or did not expect.
+Review this periodically to make sure you are not logged in somewhere where you do not want to be or did not expect.
 You can close sessions on any device from here.